hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 my_function()  # Output: 10
 ```

-In this example, x is a local variable that is declared inside the my_function function and can only be accessed within that function. y, on the other hand, is a global variable that is declared outside any function and can be accessed inside the my_function function.
+In this example, **x** is a local variable that is declared inside the **my_function** function and can only be accessed within that function. **y**, on the other hand, is a global variable that is declared outside any function and can be accessed inside the **my_function** function.
-To modify a global variable inside a function, we need to use the global keyword.
+To modify a global variable inside a function, we need to use the **global** keyword.
 Here's an example:

 ```angular2html
 # Example of modifying a global variable inside a function